TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- In the end, review all motions and accumulate them to a single message
 			- Later handles the problem of compression
 		- accumulation shall happen later

-- Client-side adjustable crosshair sensitivity
-	- Anyways, we'll need some form of synchronization of client settings, like nickname
-	- probably it won't hurt to keep sensitivity inside the crosshair component
-		- because we have to share this information if we want to use shorts for communicating motion deltas

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones